International Ministry Council

 After losing her husband, George, in 2009 to a 19-year battle with cancer, Cindy earnestly sought the Lord’s guidance in the next chapter of her life…

-Prior to joining DOOR and moving to Minnesota, Ron worked at a Deaf school in Oklahoma.
+Prior to joining DOOR in November 2015 and moving to Minnesota, Ron worked at a Deaf school in Oklahoma.

 Bobby was born Deaf to a second-generation missionary/pastor parents who have never met a Deaf person prior to Bobby’s birth.
 Bobby grew up in a ministry environment, but wasn’t aware of how many Deaf people do not personally know Jesus.
 Bobby’s exposure to the Deaf community during his college years at Spring Arbor University led him to join DOOR International in 2017, after graduating with a Bachelor of Arts in Theological Studies.
 In 2018, Bobby served in Kenya as a translation consultant-in-training for nine months.
 In 2019, he transitioned to developing church leadership resources for the 2-by-2 program.